Vatsal-Sharma2003/FRT-PROJECT/README.md

 ### License
-© 2023 All rights reserved by Abhishek kr.
+© 2024 All rights reserved by Vatsal Sharma.
 Das Designed for FRT Project.

-## If u like this repo  then  show some ❤️ by giving ⭐ to this  .